Office of Admissions and Records

 Students entering the program will be required to complete a tuberculosis skin test and verification of vaccine or titers for rubella, rubeola, mumps, poliomyelitis, tetanus, diphtheria, and varicella prior to beginning clinical training.
 Hepatitis B immunization is also highly recommended.
 Other immunizations and lab tests may be required by the different hospitals.
 Further information regarding medical screening will be provided upon acceptance into the program.

 Program policies and procedures may change at any time.
-Please consult the SJDC Health and Fitness TrAC, Radiologic Technology website for the most current information.
+Information concerning requirements for the Radiologic Technology Program can be obtained online at the SJDC Health and Fitness TrAC, Radiologic Technology website.

 Speech Language Pathology Assistant